rmagatti/auto-session/README.md

     - Save the current session
     - Clear all buffers `%bd!`.
 This guarantees buffers don't bleed to the next session.
     - Clear jumps.
-Also done so there is no bleading between sessions.
+Also done so there is no bleeding between sessions.
     - Run the `pre_cwd_changed_hook`
   DirChanged (after the cwd has changed):
     - Restore session using new cwd